|A real-life business case|

 The teams are allowed to use all Internet resources including the online resources accessible through the CBS Library, located on Remote access, in order to research and prepare their case solution.
 Passwords and usernames will be provided during the case week.

 The CBS Case Competition Officials will assist the teams with all computer-related issues, but teams will not be given more time for case preparation in the event of technical problems with the PCs.
 The CBS Case Competition will not be able to provide backup equipment in the event of computer-related issues.

-Each team will have one printer at their disposal in the preparation room.
-CBS Case Competition provides 500 sheets of paper and one ink cartridge.
+Each team will have the opportunity to print one time with a maximum of 100 sheets of paper.
 If the team would like a hard-copy of their presentation, they are responsible for printing it themselves before the time of hand-in of their presentation.